Setting and changing email passwords

 When you change a password using Thunderbird you're merely changing Thunderbirds copy of the password.
 It has no effect on the real password.
 You typically have to use a browser and login to webmail to change the password that the mail server expects.

-The only way to change a password saved by the password manager is to delete it, get prompted for the new password the next time it needs it, and then tell it again to save that password.
-You can delete the password using [Tools -> Options] -> Privacy -> Passwords -> View Saved Passwords by selecting the password and then pressing the Remove button.
+The only way to change a password saved by the password manager is to delete it, close and restart Thunderbird, get prompted for the new password the next time it needs it, and then tell it again to save that password.
+You can delete the password on a Windows installation using menu path Tools -> Options -> Security-> Passwords -> View Saved Passwords then selecting the password and then pressing the Remove button.

 (For Linux that menu path starts with Edit → Preferences.